What is eKYC (electronic Know Your Customer)?

 For financial institutions and varied other industries, understanding the electronic KYC process is vital for grasping its effectiveness in digital identity verification and preventing identity fraud:

-Automated Verification
+Automated Identity Verification (IDV)

 Feedback and Result Interpretation

 The eKYC system analyzes the results verified electronically, confirming true identities or highlighting discrepancies that might need further investigation.
+A risk score is swiftly produced and based on a financial institution’s Risk-Based Approach (RBA), the user is automatically passed or failed.

 Secure Data Storage